bigfrog10/python-tutorial/README.md

 #### Chapter 5.
 Functions and Lambdas
 ___
+- Functions are reusable code
 - Logging
 - Exceptions
 - Performance Profiling
+- As code gets more complex, we need unit tests
+    - simple test cases
+    - run in IDE
+    - default naming is test_*, can be overwritten.
+- packages and modules
+    - package paths have to be uniquely globally.
+If one lib uses a path, then this path can't be used elsewhere in the global.
+So it's better to create top unique package name.
+Python does not do package merging.

 #### Chapter 6.
 More Functions
 ___